Working with Qlik Cloud Analytics

 Data is uploaded to Qlik Sense enterprise SaaS securely over HTTPS and stored in the customer’s tenant using encryption at rest.

-Qlik Cloud Data Integration is Qlik’s hosted and managed Integration Platform as a Service (iPaaS).
+Qlik Talend Data Integration is Qlik’s hosted and managed Integration Platform as a Service (iPaaS).
 Our vision is to provide a broad variety of data integration services aimed at helping users move from passive to active BI.
-A brief summary of Qlik Cloud Data integration is provided below.
-For more information, see the Qlik Cloud Data Integration evaluation guide.
+A brief summary of Qlik Talend Data Integration is provided below.
+For more information, see the Qlik Talend Data Integration evaluation guide.

 Qlik Data Integration Platform (client-managed)